jcchikikomori/php7-starter/README.md

 # MyPHP
 The easiest and better way to learn PHP!
 Good for prototyping your app.
 Want to build your own app soon, but you don't know PHP?
-You also don't know about these frameworks like Laravel, Cake, Slim, etc.?
+And also getting to know frameworks which is frustrating & overwhelming to learn?
 Why don't you try this one?
 MyPHP!!

 ## Features